Puerto Rico Flag draped over building

 Hiking at the El Yunque National Rainforest

 Pro-tip: It is a rainforest, so expect the ground to be wet from rain or dew, which increases your chances of slipping.
-Avoid this by wearing shoes with decent grip.
-Also, bring a poncho or rain jacket in case it rains.
+Wear shoes with a good grip, and bring a poncho or rain jacket in case it rains.

 If you decide to rent a drop-top vehicle, make sure you close your roof while you are within 15 minutes of El Yunque.
 It’s a rainforest, so it rains sporadically throughout the day.
-We went from cruising in our Jeep Wrangler roofless in sunny skies to making an emergency stop to scramble to put on the top because of the torrential downpour.
+We learned the hard way: one moment we were cruising under sunny skies in our Jeep Wrangler, the next we were pulling over in a downpour, scrambling to get the top back on

 We checked out the following spots during our visit to El Yunque: